PhD Program in Health Sciences

 • Part-time students: during the third or fourth year.

-• Learning outcomes: Being able to integrate into a foreign research group and collaborate on its lines of research.
-Resolving specific questions raised in your research.
-Learning new techniques and being able to apply them to the development of your doctoral thesis.
-Initiating contacts for future collaborations
+• Learning outcomes: Be able to integrate into a foreign research group and collaborate on its lines of research.
+Resolve specific questions raised in their research.
+Learn new techniques and be able to apply them to their doctoral thesis.
+Initiate contacts for future collaborations.

 • Language: Spanish/English.